SamClassicPatch/GameExecutable/README.md

 # Custom Serious Sam Executable

+This project is used to build your own custom Serious Sam Classic executable files and includes a number of modern enhancements that aren't present in the original code.

 Original source code of the executable is taken from the `SeriousSam` project from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

-This project is based purely on Serious Engine 1 SDK (v1.05 or v1.07) and this repository should reside alongside the `Engine` folder (just like `EntitiesMP`, `GameMP` etc.).
+This project is based on **Serious Engine 1 SDK** (v1.05 or v1.07) and this repository should reside alongside the `Engine` folder (just like `EntitiesMP`, `GameMP` etc.).

 A VS2013+ compatible version can be found at https://github.com/DreamyCecil/SeriousSam_SDK107